CongducPham/LowCostLoRaGw/README.md

 First option
 ------------

 The SD card image has a recent version of the gateway software and there is in the lora_gateway/scripts folder an update_gw.sh script that automatically updates your gateway to the latest version.
-Simply go into lora_gateway/scripts and type:
+Simply go into lora_gateway/scripts:

+	> cd /home/pi/lora_gateway/scripts

+and type:

 	> ./update_gw.sh

-If you have an existing /home/pi/lora_gateway folder, then it will preserve all you existing configuration files (i.e. key_*, gateway_conf.json, clouds.json and radio.makefile).
+Note that if you have customized configuration files (i.e. key_*, gateway_conf.json, clouds.json and radio.makefile) in the existing /home/pi/lora_gateway folder, then update_gw.sh will preserve all these configuration files.
 As the repository does not have a gateway_id.txt file, it will also preserve your gateway id.

 Second option
 -------------

 Get all the repository:

+	> cd
 	> git clone https://github.com/CongducPham/LowCostLoRaGw.git

 You will get the entire repository: